MicrosoftDocs/security/operations/setup-xdr-tools.md

   - msftsolution-secops
 ---

 # Step 1.
-Setup XDR tools
+Set up your XDR tools

 This article guides you to the best approaches for setting up Microsoft Defender 365 and other Microsoft XDR tools, which is the first step in setting up an integrated environment with Microsoft Sentinel.